adirhno/ja-moveo/README.md

 ## Installation

-#clone the repository to your local machine
+clone the repository to your local machine:

 ### Frontend